-Palmisano: “In Roman Empire, there were extremely rich people, but they were not richer than the Empire.
+Palmisano: “In the Roman Empire, there were extremely rich people, but they were not richer than the Empire.
 Now we live in times when individuals are more powerful than 20 national states.
-This is unperceived in history.”
+This is unperceived in human history.”

-Palmisano: “For example the West-Indian Company was a venture of approximately 225 private share-owners that managed to enslave the whole subcontinent of India.
+Palmisano: “For example the East-India Company was a venture of approximately 225 private share-owners that managed to enslave the whole subcontinent of India.
 Their experiment proved that it is possible to crush states and governments with private investments.

 Royal privileges in Europe are intact in many European states which claim to be modern democracies.
-While royal families live in palaces at the expense of taxpayers, just like in feudalism.
+While royal families live in palaces at the expense of the taxpayers, just like in feudalism.